acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/web-content.md

     panel.show();

-To emit user-defined events from your add-on you can just call `panel.port.emit()`:
+Conversely, to emit user-defined events from your add-on you can just call `panel.port.emit()`:

     var panel = require("panel").Panel({